Own this profile? Request changes

 - BS/MS equivalent - Agricultural Engineering, Universitat Politècnica de Catalunya, Lleida, Spain (1992)

-Dr. Maria Navarro has worked in international development and agricultural education in the U.S., Europe, Latin America, Africa, the Middle East, and Western Asia.
+Dr. Maria Navarro, a professor of interdisciplinary education, has worked in international development and agricultural education in the U.S., Europe, Latin America, Africa, the Middle East, and Western Asia.
 She completed an undergraduate degree in agricultural engineering in 1992 and then worked in the International Center for Advanced Mediterranean Agronomic Studies (CIHEAM – IAMZ) until she moved to the US to complete her Ph.D.
 Since 2005 she has been on the faculty of the University of Georgia.
-In January 2018, she became the Associate Director of the UGA Honors Program and the Center for Undergraduate Research Opportunities (CURO).
+From 2017 to 2021, she was the associate director/dean of the UGA Honors College and the Center for Undergraduate Research Opportunities (CURO).

-- Transforming higher education for a more global, socially conscious, and effective curriculum
+- Integrate STEM and social sciences: Transform higher education for a more global, socially conscious, and effective curriculum.

 Representative samples of competitive grants with other co-PIs